Texas Courts Re-Closing Amid COVID-19 Spike - Law360

 Thank You!

-Law360 (June 29, 2020, 11:53 AM EDT) -- The Texas Supreme Court on Monday afternoon issued an order extending the prohibition on jury trials in the state through Sept.
+Law360 (June 29, 2020, 11:53 AM EDT) -- The Texas Supreme Court on Monday afternoon extended the prohibition on jury trials in the state through Sept.
 1, just days after the chief federal judge in Houston shut down public access to courthouses in Houston and Galveston amid a regional COVID-19 spike.

+Jury trials in state court were already barred from happening before Aug.
+1 except for a few, pre-approved test trials, but the court pushed that start date back a month.
+Several federal courts in Texas closed courthouses and delayed trial proceedings in response to the surge of COVID-19 cases.

-The state's high court had an order in place that barred all but a few, pre-approved test trials from happening until Aug.
-1 prior to Monday's development.
-And Chief U.S. District Judge Lee Rosenthal signed an order Friday mandating the closure of the Southern District of Texas courthouse and the closure of the U.S. Post Office and federal courthouse in neighboring Galveston County through July 10.
+Chief U.S. District Judge Lee Rosenthal signed an order Friday mandating the closure of the Southern District of Texas courthouse and the closure of the U.S. Post Office and federal courthouse in neighboring Galveston County through July 10.
+The Western District of Texas won't hold jury trials in July and is likely to extend that order another month, Chief U.S. District Judge Orlando Garcia told Law360 on Monday.
+And in the Northern District of Texas, the chief judge plans to push back jury trials so they don't begin in July.

-The buildings will remain open for "official business," according to the order.
+In Houston and Galveston, the federal buildings will remain open for "official business," according to Judge Rosenthal's order.

 "The courts continue to encourage remote or virtual proceedings when feasible and in the interests of justice," she wrote.
 "During the closure to the public, employees and contractors who enter either the Houston or Galveston courthouses must wear masks or face coverings in public areas and in shared workspaces where safe social distancing is not possible."

-Note: Update: This story has been updated with more details about the closures.